flevour/enver/README.md

 ## Requirements

   - Node 0.6.x
   - Commander Node module

+## Initialization

+Copy or clone the script inside your ~/bin directory.
+Install Commander module and initialize enver.

     $ npm install commander

-## Initialization

-Initialize enver and create RSA keys that will be placed in ~/.enver

     $ enver init

+`init` creates the RSA keys that will be placed in ~/.enver

 #Commands
 ###Import